Powered by the fantastic OpenFF Toolkit, QCSubmit can consume input molecules from a wide range of sources, including:

 QCSubmit also supports the HDF5 file format, which is well suited to inputs containing many conformations per molecule.
 The format consists of one named group per molecule.
 Two datasets should then be made under this group with the following naming and information:

 conformations: A Numpy array with shape

 (n, n_atoms, 3)containing all of the molecule conformations in Cartesian coordinates, where

 n_atomsis the number of atoms in the molecule.

 smiles: A length 1 list containing a single mapped SMILES string representing the molecule.
 Every atom in the molecule should be mapped to an index from 1 to

 If the “molecule” contains multiple components, this format still uses a single SMILES string; individual components may be distinguished using the

 Finally, the units of the molecule conformation should be recorded as an attribute of the

 conformations dataset under the key

-import h5py import numpy as np from simtk import unit output_file = h5py.File("my_exotic_molecules.hdf5", "w") # Create a list of openff.toolkit.topology.Molecule instances with conformations smiles = molecule.to_smiles( isomeric=True, explicit_hydrogens=True, mapped=True) conformations = [c.value_in_unit(unit.nanometers) for c in molecule.conformers] group = output_file.create_group(molecule.name) group.create_dataset( 'smiles', data=[smiles], dtype=h5py.string_dtype()) ds = group.create_dataset( 'conformations', data=np.array(conformations), dtype=np.float32) ds.attrs['units'] = 'nanometers' output_file.close()
+import h5py import numpy as np from simtk import unit output_file = h5py.File("my_exotic_molecules.hdf5", "w") # Create a list of OpenFF Toolkit Molecule instances with conformations target_molecules = [...] for mol in target_molecules: smiles = mol.to_smiles( isomeric=True, explicit_hydrogens=True, mapped=True, ) conformations = [c.value_in_unit(unit.nanometers) for c in mol.conformers] group = output_file.create_group(mol.name) group.create_dataset( 'smiles', data=[smiles], dtype=h5py.string_dtype(), ) ds = group.create_dataset( 'conformations', data=np.array(conformations), dtype=np.float32, ) ds.attrs['units'] = 'nanometers' output_file.close()